JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

         Both of them is the answer

-- ```If the channel cannot reorder messages, a triple duplicate ACK indicates to the sender that a segment loss has happened for sure.
+- &#x1F449;```If the channel cannot reorder messages, a triple duplicate ACK indicates to the sender that a segment loss has happened for sure.
 Actually (again assuming the channel cannot corrupt or reorder messages), even a single duplicate ACK would indicate that a segment loss has happed for sure.```
-- ```If the channel can reorder messages, a triple duplicate ACK can occur even though a message is not lost; since it's possible that a message has just been reordered and has not yet arrived when the three duplicate ACKs were generated.```
+- &#x1F449;```If the channel can reorder messages, a triple duplicate ACK can occur even though a message is not lost; since it's possible that a message has just been reordered and has not yet arrived when the three duplicate ACKs were generated.```

 # 3.6-1 CONGESTION CONTROL VERSUS FLOW CONTROL.